With all the share trading platforms on the market, finding the right broker can be difficult.

 Important: Bear in mind, there's no trading platform that's best for everyone as all our needs are different.
 What's best for you might not be best for someone else.
 However we hope this guide can help you to narrow down your options, regardless of your trading style or level of experience.
 If you're looking for more details, see our full methodology here.

 Our top pick for a CHESS-sponsored broker is CMC Invest.
-In fact, it recently took out our award for best overall trading platform.
+It was named the best Overall and Best for Australian Equities in the 2024 Finder Share Trading Platform Awards.
 CMC offers clients a range of financial options for less.
 For those looking to trade CHESS-sponsored shares, they offer free brokerage on trades up to $1,000 (on the first buy order on each security, each day).

 $0 brokerage on ASX trades under $1,000.